mmosko/draft-icnrg-harmonization/differences.md

 - CCNx message: a Content Object or an Interest or an Interest Return.
 - Validation: This is two blocks, one that contains information about the validation, such as keyid and signing parameters like the crypto suite, and the actual signature.
 The signature covers the CCNx message and the first block of the validation section.

-CCNx 1.0 uses the same packet envolve for both all CCNx messages.
+CCNx 1.0 uses the same packet envelope for both all CCNx messages.

 <!-- ################################################################### -->